 Most of the plants that win an AOS award at the Long Beach judging center will appear in the SCOS newsletter, an excellent resource for keeping track of who's growing what in our area.

 You never know how many plants will show up for judging.
-At a recent meeting, January 28, 2019, when Peter Lin was busy presenting a program at the SCOS meeting, the judging center found itself faced with 31 submitted plants, of which something like 22 were accepted for judging.
+At one meeting, January 28, 2019, while Peter Lin was busy presenting a program for SCOS in the main hall, the judging team in the back room found itself faced with 31 submitted plants, of which something like 22 were accepted for judging.
 Visiting judges were pressed into service, but the process takes time.
 Modern judging tries to document everything.
 Even if the Dendrobium teretifolium (it's lurking in the background in a couple of these pictures, cascading from a basket on a plant stand, nearly reaching the floor) happens to have several hundred little flowers, somebody has to count them!
 All the flower parts (but not necessarily from every flower) have to be measured as well.
 And, to make the whole process more challenging, there's a deadline!
 We have to be out of the building by 9:30 PM, according to our contract with the Long Beach Parks Department, otherwise we will get charged extra.
 On this night, the judges had to move everything outside at 9:30 and complete their work on the concrete benches outside the Whaley Park meeting hall.